giammy677dev/Going/README.md

-# Software Architecture Design Project
+# Software Architecture Design Project PROVA

 Repository of the project carried out for the Software Architecture Design exam, for the Master's Degree course in Computer Engineering at the Federico II University of Naples.